MattiaCazzolla/Neuroengineering-project/README.md

 </div>

-The progress in learning can be observed by the predictions at each epoch
+The progress in learning can be observed by the segmentation at each epoch of the training

 <p align="center">
 <img src="/imgs/training.gif" alt="" width="250"/>